Dharmaguptaka Vinaya

 Final Ruling

-“If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and stores spare cloth for 10 days without making a pure offering vikappana*, she may keep it.
+“If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and keeps spare cloth for 10 days without making a pure offering vikappana*, she may use it.
 If she keeps it longer, it’s a nissaggiya pācittiya.
 (End of the first rule.)

 If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and stays in another place away from any of her five robes overnight, unless the sangha has carried out a formal act, it’s a nissaggiya pācittiya.
 (End of the second rule.)